blokks/legacy-docs/docs outline.md

 - [Set the timescale of the embed](http://configure/timescale)
 - [Working with CSS Variables in JavaScript](http://cssproperties)
 - [Browser support](http://browsersupport#customproperties)

+## Falling back
+Custom properties are great!
+However, Internet Explorer doesn’t understand them 🙁.
+So we need a fallback, if you want to support Internet Explorer (which btw. has less than a 3.5% market share, just saying 🙄).

+## data-attributes
+Using data attributes to style your embed.

 ## Add own fonts